Angle modulation: Foundation

 The functional form of the cosine term, which contains the expression of the instantaneous phase $\omega t + \phi(t)$ as its argument, provides the distinction of the two types of angle modulation, frequency modulation (FM) and phase modulation (PM).
-In FM the message signal causes a functional variation of the carrier frequency.
+In FM the message signal causes a functional variation of the instantaneous frequency.
 These variations are controlled by both the frequency and the amplitude of the modulating wave.
 In phase modulation, the instantaneous phase deviation $\phi(t)$ of the carrier is controlled by the modulating waveform, such that the principal frequency remains constant.

-For frequency modulation, the instantaneous frequency of an angle-modulated carrier wave is given by the first derivative with respect to time of the instantaneous phase:
+For angle modulation, the instantaneous frequency of an angle-modulated carrier wave is given by the first derivative of the instantaneous phase with respect to time: